kashi618/Atlas-of-Thoughts/2. University/TU856 Year 1/Modules/Programming/Files - Opening and Closing Files - C.md

 	return 0;
 }
 ```
 - This file was opened for "reading".
-Here are more types of [[File Modes - C|file modes]].
+Here are more types of [[Files - File Modes - C|file modes]].

 ## Alternative Simplified Way
 ```c showlinenumbers